Speak to a Friendly Routing Expert Now:

 Of course, not!

-Whether you are the owner of a small business or a behemoth, you would want to improve revenue and grow your business further.
+Whether you own a small business or a behemoth, you want to improve revenue and grow your business further.

 Also, it’s not like a small business owner would want to cut fuel costs, while an enterprise won’t.
 Indeed, all business types want to improve their bottom line and keep their expenses down as much as possible.